riglr/riglr/README.md

 | [riglr-server](./riglr-server) | Turnkey, production-ready HTTP server for agents. | 0.1.0 |
 | [riglr-showcase](./riglr-showcase) | Example agents and demonstrations. | 0.1.0 |

-## 🗺️ Project Roadmap: Powering the Next Generation of On-Chain AI Agents
+## 🗺️ Project Roadmap: Powering the Next Generation of Blockchain AI Agents

-This roadmap outlines the strategic vision for `riglr`, a professional-grade Rust framework for building the entire spectrum of on-chain AI agents.
+This roadmap outlines the strategic vision for `riglr`, a professional-grade Rust framework for building the entire spectrum of AI agents that interact with blockchains.
 From simple, reactive bots to sophisticated, proactive multi-agent systems, `riglr` will provide a modular, high-performance, and secure foundation that scales with developer ambition.

 ### **Pillar 1: Radically Improve Developer Experience & Onboarding**